2023 Solar Incentives Guide for Dunmore, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

 Solar incentives mitigate the cost of installing a solar panel system on your home.
-These financial incentives are in place to encourage more Americans to switch to renewable energy.
-You may qualify for various types of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of Pennsylvania and others from the federal government.
-Some broad categories of solar incentives include:
+This category of financial incentives is intended to encourage more people to switch to renewable energy.
+You may be eligible for various kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the Pennsylvania government and others from the federal government.
+Types of solar incentives might include:

-- Rebates: Some solar companies will help you claim a rebate, or partial refund of your purchase, for your solar system.
+- Rebates: Solar companies may help you claim a rebate, or partial refund of your purchase, for your solar system.
 States or counties will also sometimes offer limited-time rebates.
-If you receive a rebate, that amount will usually come off your total price before tax credits are calculated.
+The value of a rebate will usually be deducted from your total price before any tax credits are calculated.

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
+One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a certain percentage of the cost of your solar system.

 To better understand how the ITC might apply to you, get in touch with your local Dunmore solar panel installation expert and ask for more information.